Everyone knows that the #1 way to attract fans for your art is to make amazing work. That's no secret.

 Showing people how to view your art empowers them.
 It gives them skills they’ll use forever.

-Whenever appropriate, talk about some of the formal elements of your work:
+Whenever appropriate, even in your artist statement, discuss the formal elements of your work:

 - Line (parallel, symmetrical, straight, diverging, undulating)